 Welcome!
 I’m a writer who came to writing the hard way… Though I always loved to write, as a young adult I followed the family script, studying to become an Adventist heart surgeon.
 It wasn’t until a breakdown during my pre-med training that I returned to my first loves–writing and books.

-I worked hard to tame that inner critic.
-In my living room, I started writing with a group of women colleagues who were feeling likewise blocked in our MFA program.
-We wrote longhand so that we wouldn’t be tempted to delete.
+I worked hard to tame that inner critic: in my living room, I started writing with a group of women colleagues who were feeling likewise blocked in our MFA program.
+We timed ourselves and wrote longhand, so that we wouldn’t be tempted to delete.
 We shared our work aloud and commented supportively and thoughtfully on each other’s pieces.
 We listened carefully and noticed what made each voice powerful…

-This was the beginning of my transformation as a writer, and my commitment to launching Writers in Progress, a community writing center in the Pioneer Valley that now serves dozens of writers each season.
-I wanted to create a haven where writers could feel both heard and instructed, where they could receive craft advice, critical feedback and validation in equal measure.
-I longed to help writers tame their inner critics and connect with their most authentic voices.
+This was the beginning of my transformation as a writer, and my commitment to starting Writers in Progress, a community writing center in the Pioneer Valley that now serves dozens of writers each season.
+I wanted to create a haven where writers could feel both heard and instructed, where they could receive advice, critical feedback and validation in equal measure.
+I longed to help writers connect with their most authentic voices.
 Writers in Progress has now been going strong for 25 years, and has become my most fulfilling work.
 Though I’ve gone on to publish many stories, essays, and one novel, Outside the Ordinary World, it’s my engagement in studio 359, with other writers and my own process, that ultimately keeps me faithful to my writer’s path.

 I hope you can come check out what we’re up to at the studio this season!

-There are still a few spaces left in workshops with DM Gordon, Jacqueline Sheehan, and Cindy Littlefield….
-Sign up now!
+There are still a couple spaces left in Jacqueline Sheehan’s Research and Backstory workshop, this Saturday… Sign up now!
 Space is limited.
 Details here.

 Thanks to all those who made our 25th Anniversary and Reading a smashing success!